 - Healthy.
 You get a great source of fiber and protein from this dish.
 With only simple gluten-free ingredients, it is 100% healthy!

 - No added refined sugar.
 These baked oats are naturally sweetened with maple syrup.

 - Make them vegan.
 Easily make this recipe vegan by using 2 flax eggs instead of the regular eggs.

-Yes!
-I mean, the term “healthy” is relative to each person, but I consider this recipe to be very good for you!
-These baked oats are a very balanced meal with fiber, carbs, 7 grams of protein, and healthy fats.
+Pumpkin baked oats are a very balanced meal with fiber, carbs, 7 grams of protein per serving, and healthy fats.
 They are gluten free, dairy free, and refined sugar free.
 Plus, they have real coffee in them to give you a little caffeine boost.

-Easy and simple recipes are my thing!
-So don’t worry, these pumpkin spice latte baked oats only call for minimal ingredients that are good for you.
-Here is a list of what you will need to make the best coffee baked oats:
+These pumpkin spice latte baked oats only call for minimal ingredients that are good for you.
+You’ll need rolled oats, pumpkin puree, milk, eggs, and a few other ingredients.
+Here is a list of what you will need to make the best pumpkin coffee baked oats:

 - Eggs: First up, you will need 2 eggs to help bind this baked oatmeal together.

 - Pumpkin Puree: Similar to bananas, pumpkin puree helps bind everything together.
 Do not use pumpkin pie filling.

 - Almond Milk: Add in 3/4 cup of unsweetened almond milk.
 You can use unsweetened vanilla or unflavored; both are great!
 Or any other type of milk.

 - Coffee: We are using actual coffee in this recipe!
 That is why it’s called a pumpkin spice latte.
 You will need 1/2 cup of brewed coffee, decaf coffee, or pumpkin cold brew.